Crime Doctor (radio program): Characters and Cast

 In 1942, McIntire left the program.
 Ed Jerome replaced him in the cast, portraying a new lead, Dr. Leroy Hart.

 Announcers were Ken Roberts, Charles O'Connor Nelson Case and Carl Frank.
 Ray Bloch led the orchestra.

 Adaptation

 In 1943, Columbia Pictures began making movies based on the Crime Doctor program, producing a total of 10 films about the character.
+All starred Warner Baxter in the role, renamed Robert Ordway.